-The follicular phase is the first part of your menstrual cycle and begins right after your last period ends.
+The follicular phase is the first part of the menstrual cycle and begins right after the last period ends.
 During this phase, the ovary is maturing an egg within a sac (a.k.a. follicle) in preparation for the egg to be released.
 Basically, this is the time the egg spends getting ready before it says bye-bye to the ovary and hits the town.

 Throughout this phase, estrogen levels gradually increase and get to their highest levels right before phase 2.